-This is a historic moment for Portland.
-And it’s an opportunity for all Portlanders to decide: what kind of city do we want for ourselves and our families?
+In a time of rising costs and a divided country, this is an important moment for Portland and Multnomah County.
+And it’s an opportunity for all of us to decide: what kind of community do we want for ourselves and our families?

-Our next city council must include leaders ready to roll up their sleeves, work together collaboratively, and deliver practical, common-sense solutions to our toughest problems.
+We need city and county leaders who are ready to roll up their sleeves, work together collaboratively, and deliver practical, common-sense solutions to our toughest problems.

 We have a public safety crisis on our streets.
 Those suffering from addiction or mental illness must have adequate access to treatment, and when behavioral health challenges become a public safety threat, law enforcement needs to be able to require folks to seek treatment.
 We need a community-wide commitment to sobering centers and deflection systems that ensure that everyone in our community is safe.
 It will take a combination of expanded social services – including Portland Street Response – to assist those in trouble alongside an appropriate law enforcement response to ensure that every family is safe and feels safe walking downtown and in their neighborhood.

-Law enforcement should have the resources and personnel they need to actively curb gun violence, auto and retail theft, and drug trafficking.
+Law enforcement should have the resources, training, and personnel they need to actively curb gun violence, auto and retail theft, and drug trafficking.
 Portlanders deserve a responsive 911 system.
 When you call, someone should answer the phone.
-And when you need police, fire, or ambulance service, first responders should arrive fast.
+And when you need police, fire, or ambulance service, first responders should arrive quickly.

 As Portlanders, we love our parks and natural places.
 Our parks should be safe, well-lit, and well-maintained.
 Our sidewalks and bike lanes should be clean and safe.
 And we need to clean up the garbage from our public spaces.
 We need a Parks Bureau that expands opportunities for children to play, get exercise, and learn to swim.